 THE MOST ADVANCED INTRAWORKOUT SUPPLEMENT IS HERE!

-Mix 1-2 scoops of Battle Juice in 300-600 ml of water.
-Sip on the drink leading up and throughout your workout.
+Mix 1 scoop of Battle Juice in 300-600 ml of water.
+Sip during your workout.

 Betaine Anhydrous – shown to increase muscle strength and power, increase protein synthesis and creatine production in the body.
 One human study showed an increase of 4 pounds of lean muscle (arm size by 10%) and a decrease of 7 pounds of fat using the same dose available in 2 scoops of Battle Juice!